-Geshe Ngawang Rabga, a Lharampa geshe from Lhowa Khamtsen at Sera Je Monastery, arrived in March 2016 to take up his position as our first resident geshe.
+Geshe Ngawang Rabga, a Lharampa geshe from Lhowa Khamtsen at Sera Je Monastery, took up his position as our first resident geshe in March 2016, after having completed his tantric exams at Gyuto Monastery, and then studying English in Dharamsala.
+This is his first time teaching at an FPMT centre.

 An introduction to Geshe Ngawang Rabga-la